 The flicker is inconsistent in Game Mode, and the flicker is noticeable with the Xbox Series X with VRR enabled, because it's flickering between 60-120Hz with the backlight at any setting, and this can become distracting.
 However, with VRR disabled on the Xbox, the flicker disappears.
 With a laptop with an RTX 3060 graphics card, it flickers at 960Hz with G-SYNC enabled and at 120Hz with G-SYNC disabled.
 Also, on a PC with a Radeon 6600 XT graphics card in Game Mode, it flickers at 480Hz with VRR both on and off.

 This TV has an optional backlight strobing feature, also known as black frame insertion, that can help reduce persistence blur.
 It can flicker at 60Hz or 120Hz, depending on which setting you're using, both in and out of Game Mode.
 It looks good overall, but there's a bit of image duplication.
-The BFI score is based on how many frequencies the feature can flicker at and not how well it performs.

 As this TV doesn't support Dolby Vision, if you stream Dolby Vision content, it will be limited to HDR10 instead.
-This TV only supports HDMI 2.1 on one input, and if you want something that has HDMI 2.1 bandwidth on all four ports then check out the Samsung Q80/Q80B QLED.
+This TV only supports HDMI 2.1 bandwidth on one input, and if you want something that has HDMI 2.1 bandwidth on all four ports then check out the Samsung Q80B QLED.

 The TV has a poor frequency response.
 It's worse than other Samsung models, including the Samsung Q70/Q70T QLED.
 The bass is especially bad, and it doesn't get very loud.
 There's barely a difference in volume between 60 and 100.
 There's a room correction feature called Adaptive Sound+, and there wasn't a significant difference in the frequency response with it enabled or disabled.
 If you want a TV with better built-in speakers, check out the Samsung The Frame 2021.

-We couldn't get a photo of ads, but as with other Samsung TVs, ads appear on the home page and in the app store with no way to disable them.
+As with other Samsung TVs, ads appear on the home page and in the app store with no way to disable them.

 The remote is Samsung's new 'Solar Cell' remote, which ditches batteries for a solar panel on the back.
 It can also be charged through USB-C, though it doesn't come with a cable.
 It includes shortcut buttons to popular streaming apps and to access voice control, with which you can adjust settings, change inputs, and perform searches but not within apps.